Reiningecho90/S.A.N.E.-AI/index.md

 - 1.4.0: Unstable Test Beta
 - 1.4.1: Stable Beta

+## S.A.N.E.
+Version 2.0 will be the first non beta and overall final release of S.A.N.E with the goal of making it the best it possibly can while maintaining a free open source stature.
+Stay tuned for more information and be prepared to check back on September 1st for v2.0!

 ## Hello, Welcome to S.A.N.E.

 Welcome to the official website for the S.A.N.E.
 AI.
 The nicknae for this AI is S.A.N.E. which stand for Semi-Artificial Neural Envoronment. this is the project I have been working on in my free time, and is also helping me to practice for the PCAP exam that I will be taking soon.
 As a young developer, I strive to make the best program I possibly can.